ssnake/task/README.md

 This demo app for the test task.

-It implements business logic described in [here](https://gist.github.com/stevermeister/ae24e05a8f312e8a779bf3110a290e3d)
+It implements business logic described [here](https://gist.github.com/stevermeister/ae24e05a8f312e8a779bf3110a290e3d)

 Before start make sure that your system has `sqlite3` installed